tu-team/2/doc/analysis/appraisal_theory.md

 * **options for coping**: problem-focused coping , emotion-focused coping
 * **future expectancy**

-## Smith and Kirby: Two process appraisal
+## Two process appraisal

 Smith, Craig A., & Kirby, Leslie D. (2009).
 Putting appraisal in context: Toward a relational model of appraisal and emotion.
 Cognition and Emotion, 23 (7), 1352-1372.

 Marsella, S. & Gratch, J. (2003).
 Modeling coping behaviors in virtual humans: Don't worry, be happy.
 Paper presented at the Second International Joint Conference on Autonomous Agents and Multi-agent Systems, Melbourne, Australia.

+### Criteria

+1. Compatibility with model of six
+1. Structure
+1. Process

+### Processes

+1. **Associative processing** is a memory-based process that makes quick connections.
+1. **Reasoning** is a slower, more deliberate, and thorough process that involves logical, critical thinking.

 ## Scherer